ficonsulting/RInno/README.md

     # If you don't have development tools, install them
     install.packages('devtools'); require(devtools)

-    # Use install_bitbucket to get RInno
+    # Use install_github to get RInno
-    devtools::install_bitbucket(
-      repo            = 'fi_consulting/RInno',
-      auth_user       = <username>,
-      password        = <password>,
-      build_vignettes = TRUE)
+    devtools::install_github('fi_consulting/RInno',  build_vignettes = TRUE)

-    # Required Packages
+    # Require Package
     require(RInno)
-    require(installr)
-    require(magrittr)
-    require(stringr)

     # Use RInno to get Inno Setup
     RInno::install_inno()

 If you don't use [installr](https://github.com/talgalili/installr) to update your R version, you should.
-The next release of installr will include `install_inno` along with a lot of other cool stuff.
+The next release of installr will include `install.inno` along with a lot of other cool stuff.
 After that release, `install_inno` will no longer be supported here.

 Minimal example
 ---------------

-    # Create an example app in your working directory
+Once you have developed a shiny app and you are ready to deploy, you can build an installer with `create_app` followed by `compile_iss`.

+    # Example app included with RInno package
     example_app(wd = getwd())

     # Build a deployment
     create_app(app_name = 'Your appname', app_dir = 'app')
     compile_iss()

-With simple apps, you should be able to build an installation wizard with `create_app` followed by `compile_iss`.

-After you call `create_app`, there will be a lot of new files in your app's directory.
+After you call `create_app`, there will be a lot of new files in your app's directory, `app_dir`.
 Feel free to customize them before you call `compile_iss`.
-For example, you can replace the default/setup icon at [Flaticon.com](http://www.flaticon.com/), or you can customize the pre-install message in readme.txt.
+For example, you can replace the default/setup icon at [Flaticon.com](http://www.flaticon.com/), or you can customize the pre-install message in infobefore.txt.
 Just remember that the default values for those files have not changed.
-The .iss script will not know if you create a new icon called "myicon.ico". `compile_iss` will look for "default.ico", so you must replace it.
+The Inno Setup Script (ISS) will not know if you create a new icon called "myicon.ico".
+The ISS will look for "default.ico", so you must replace it, or rename the file in the ISS.

 For custom installations, see below.